brokengadgets/bgr-hugo/content/esp-uart/index.md

 Upon compilation it was determined that there was no serial library to compile.\
 `import serial`\
 `ImportError: No module named serial`\
-As it turns out, it's a python module to be downloaded and I did not have pip, either.\
+As it turns out, it's a python module to be downloaded and I did not have pip, either.
+Open a terminal and input:\
 `sudo pacman -S python-pip`\
 then\
 `pip install pyserial`\